 The revenue impact on local school districts is undetermined.
 The local school district revenue impact of this bill corresponds to the state appropriations that are allocated to the ESA program.
 Using a statewide average revenue per pupil, we have estimated the amount that will be shifted from districts to the ESA program.
-Based on the number of eligible students and average state funding per pupil amounts, the school district revenue that could be reallocated to the ESA program is \$35,701,000 in school year 2022-23, \$73,495,000 in school year 2023-24, \$113,472,000 in school year 2024-25, \$155,729,000 in school year 2025-26, and \$2,921,792,000 in school year 2026-27 and forward when there is no limit on the number of students allowed to participate in the program.
+Based on the number of eligible students and average state funding per pupil amounts, the school district revenue that could be reallocated to the ESA program is \$35,701,000 in school year 2023-24, \$73,495,000 in school year 2024-25, \$113,472,000 in school year 2025-26 and beyond when the number of eligible students allowed to participate in the program reaches the maximum amount.
 The actual reduction in local revenue will depend upon the number of students participating in the program and the district's state funding.
 State funding per pupil in FY 2019-20 ranged from \$5,089 to \$11,940.